 How to Be the Best Co-op Student - Friday, July 10, 2020

-Professionalism is Key!
+Professionalism is Key

-Placements and Internships are not like your other jobs you have had before.
-These placements are the place where you learn what it is like to be in your chosen profession so the first tip is to always be professional.
+Placements and Internships are not like any other jobs you have had before.
+These placements are the place where you learn what it is like to be in your chosen profession, so the first tip is to always be professional.
 What you can do as a seasoned employee at your part time job will not always fly within the professional world.
 Professionalism breaks down to a few simple things:

 Be willing to Learn

-School is teaching you so many things about your chosen career, everything from how to plan events to what is the best way to ensure donors hear your needs.
+School is teaching you so many things about your chosen career; everything from how to plan events to what is the best way to ensure donors hear your needs.
 But work is where you take that learning and apply it to real life events.
-This might mean you make mistakes or stumble along the way, don’t let these mistakes stop you from learning from those already in the field!
+This might mean you make mistakes or stumble along the way.
+Don’t let these mistakes stop you from learning from those already in the field!

 Taking part in a placement means you will be responsible for tasks and work within the office.
 Taking responsibility and initiative for your work is how you will learn more AND how you will succeed.

-Be Open and Willing
+Be Open and Enthusiastic

-Placements are some of the best parts of school and we know you will love it when you follow these simple steps for success!
+Placements are some of the best parts of school, and we know you will love it when you follow these simple steps for success!